MSNLAB/SmartEye/README.md

 ```

-There are three servers in the configuration file.
-The first one is a flask server under the "flask-url" label, others are grpc servers under the "grpc-url" label.
-They are all initialized with the ip "127.0.0.1"
 Also, you can add more server urls under the "grpc-url" label, it's ok.
 For the servers,  You just need to change to your own IP address.
 All the ports in the urls don't need to change， unless you want to change one.